-NOTE: Administrators and end users can top up a credit account (both subordinate and with an individual credit limit) with a voucher that has a different product assigned.
-To top up a debit account, a voucher must be assigned the same product as the account being recharged.
+NOTE: End users can top up both a debit account and a credit account with an individual credit limit with a voucher that has a different product assigned.
+To top up an account with a sub-realm, a voucher must have the same sub-realm as the account being recharged.